Dr Huei-Chun Su

 Prior to joining INET, Huei-chun was appointed as an honorary research associate at the Bentham Project at University College London, where she completed and published the monograph, ‘Economic Justice and Liberty: the Social Philosophy in John Stuart Mill’s Utilitarianism’ (2013).
 Previously, she worked for several universities in the UK and Taiwan, including London School of Economics and National Taipei University.

 Her main research interests include economic methodology, philosophy of social and economic policy, moral philosophy, as well as the history of political and economic thought.
-She is currently editing a book on methodology of economics.
+She has recently edited a book with David Colander concerning a collection of his work on economic methodology.